Millionaire Hot Seat: Format

 Designed to be a faster-paced format compared to the traditional Millionaire, Hot Seat is basically Who Wants to Be a Millionaire? mixed with elements of roulette and musical chairs, and sees six contestants all playing in a single game.
 The player in Seat 1 starts as the active player (the one in the "hot seat") and play rotates around in seat order, with players aiming to be in the "hot seat" for the final question of the game.
 The game starts with a top prize of $1 million, but as players provide incorrect answers, the top prize moves one step down the money tree to a minimum of $10,000.
 There is a single safe level set at $1,000 after five correct answers, meaning the player in the hot seat for the final question leaves with either $1,000 or the highest remaining prize amount.

 Each question is given a time limit: 15 seconds for questions 1–5, 30 seconds for questions 6–10, and 45 seconds for questions 1115.
-The timer starts after McGuire reads the question and the four possible answers.
+The timer starts after the host reads the question and the four possible answers.
 Answers are confirmed by saying "lock it in" or "final answer".
 Each player has access to only one lifeline: the Pass.
 When used, the active player moves to the back of the line and the question passes to the next player in line.
 This player must answer the current question and cannot pass it further.
 If the timer expires and the player still has their Pass, it is automatically used.
 If the player answers incorrectly, or the timer expires and they have already used their Pass, the player is eliminated, and the next player becomes the active player, with the top prize moving down the money tree.
 Unlike the traditional format, there is no option for players to walk away with the current money earned, meaning they must answer every question given.

 The game continues until all players have been eliminated, or the final question has been answered.
 If the active player answers the final question correctly, they win the value of that question.
 If the final question is incorrectly answered, or the final player is eliminated, the active player wins $1,000, provided they have reached the safe level.
 Any players who do not get an opportunity to be the active player are invited back to play another game at a later date.